 But my mom was persistent, “We’re going to see my daddy today.”

-We parked, a five minute walk from the peak of the hill.
-Here, a chill still remained, but sunlight embraced the yellow, grassy hill like a halo.
-My mom and I linked arms as we trudged up the hill.
-Our winter coats snugly intertwined.
+We parked a five minute walk from the peak of the hill.
+Here, a chill remained, but sunlight embraced the grassy hill like a halo.
+My mom and I linked arms as we trudged up the hill, our winter coats snugly intertwined.

 I remember being five years old when Papa was diagnosed with cancer and being disappointed that our plans to go the circus were canceled.
-I remember his last day, sun streaming through the skylight onto his bed, my head resting on the sheets, looking out towards the bay.
+I remember his last day, sun streaming through the skylight onto his bed, my head resting on the sheets, looking out toward the bay.
 I remember deciding that I wanted to be a doctor and an author just like my Papa.
 I remember seeing my parents cry for the first time.
 I remember feeling helpless.
 But I didn’t say any of that.

 “I remember his hugs,” I murmured.

 “I wish I had met him,” my sister admitted.
 My mom’s face contorted, eyes swelled with tears.
 “He would have loved you.
-He so badly wanted to meet you.”
-She put her hand to her heart, “but he lives on in all of us.”
-My mom reached out to touch all of our hearts, “ in here.”
+He so badly wanted to meet you.
+But he lives on in all of us.”
+My mom reached out to touch all of our hearts, “In here.”

-My family wandered around the hill, selecting flowers to place on his gravestone.
+My family selected flowers to place on his gravestone.
 I crouched by his grave, staring at the grass.
-“Papa,” I whispered, “did you know that sometimes in synagogue instead of praying to God, I pray to you.”
-I didn’t know where I was directing this information, the sky or the ground.
+“Papa,” I whispered, “did you know that sometimes in synagogue instead of praying to God, I pray to you?”
+I didn’t know where to direct this information, the sky or the ground.
 I settled for placing my hand on my heart.
 “I’m sorry I didn’t cry at your funeral.
-I tried, but I didn’t, I couldn’t understand what death meant yet.
+I tried, but I didn’t.
+I couldn’t understand what death meant yet.
 But I mourned you years later with clawed sobs while splayed on my bed staring up at the stars.”
-My tears tugged out of me like a tide as a suffocation of grief settled around my throat.
+My tears tugged out of me like a tide as grief settled around my throat.
 “I miss you,” I added softly.